*The next Rex Morgan Awards will be awarded in Summer 2026. Stay tuned for more information.

 Rex Morgan Award for Civic Engagement & Volunteerism:

-Renee Fajardo is a mother of seven and cultural activist who has spent the past 35 years preserving and promoting the Latino/Mestizo culture of Colorado through her work as a storyteller and writer.
+Dr. Renee Fajardo is a mother of seven and cultural activist who has spent the past 35 years preserving and promoting the Latino/Mestizo culture of Colorado through her work as a storyteller and writer.
 She also serves as the program director for the Metropolitan State University of Denver Journey Through Our Heritage program.
-She is an attorney by training, who after spending several years working with inner city children and homeless families she decided that her first love, writing, was a more effective way to use her skills.
-Today Ms. Fajardo, along with Carl Ruby, Ed Winograd and Arlette Lucero, is the co-author/compiler of five multi-cultural children’s books; Holy Mole Guacamole & Other Tummy Tales (’97), Pinch A Lotta Enchiladas & Other Tummy Tales (’02) and Chili Today, Hot Tamale & Other Tummy Tales (’04) and Ole!
+She is an attorney by training, who after spending several years working with inner city children and homeless families, decided that her first love, writing, was a more effective way to use her skills.
+Today Dr. Fajardo, along with Carl Ruby, Ed Winograd and Arlette Lucero, is the co-author/compiler of five multi-cultural children’s books; Holy Mole Guacamole & Other Tummy Tales (’97), Pinch A Lotta Enchiladas & Other Tummy Tales (’02) and Chili Today, Hot Tamale & Other Tummy Tales (’04) and Ole!
 Posole! & Other Tummy Tales(’06) and Frijoles, Elotes y Chipotles, Oh My & Other Tummy Tales (’15).

-In addition to collecting stories, Fajardo has collaborated with community members and MSU Denver students on several other projects.
+In addition to collecting stories, Dr. Fajardo has collaborated with community members and MSU Denver students on several other projects.
 She co-founded the Return of the Corn Mothers exhibition with master photographer Todd Pierson, and has also been involved with the Aurora Fox Cultural Concerts Series with the Colorado Folk Arts Council, the Cesar Chavez Peace and Justice Committee of Denver, Danza Huitzilopochtli, and raised thousands of dollars to provide and run a free summer leadership program for Lincoln Park neighborhood kids at La Alma Recreation Center with MSU JTOH mentors.
 She has been on the board of the Colorado Folk Arts Council for 20 years and is the current board chair of the Chicano Humanities and Arts Council.

 Rex Morgan Award for Innovative Partnerships & Regional Cooperation: